psamuels00/artwork/README.md

 **Refactor code**
 - _Maybe_ use prev/next/first/last page/href provided by 11ty, where possible instead of my own
-- _Maybe_ build portfolio menu from data in projects.js, including new ordering options

 **New features**
 - _Maybe_ add descriptions for each project image